History & Mission

 • Remaining an independent provider, which makes it possible to impartially work with other health care providers, including over 1,700 diverse referral sources representing over 1,000 hospitals and over 700 EMS agencies, to ensure patients are cared for and transported to the most appropriate medical facility;

-• Providing service to the medically underserved areas of rural America, often in rural areas that other air ambulance companies may not adequately service;
+• Providing service to the medically underserved areas of the United States, often in rural areas that other air ambulance companies may not adequately service;

 • Responding rapidly through a contiguous footprint of mutually-supporting bases in collaboration with numerous hospitals, physicians, 911 centers and EMS agencies;

 • Taking an active role in the advancement of health care services in the communities it services, through local interest in, knowledge of and relationships in each community;

 • Providing superior patient care and aviation operations associated with substantial financial resources, a professionally managed, common infrastructure and standardized, centrally controlled operations.

 Mission Driven Culture Serving Those Most in Need